devzons/NextBooking/README.md

 - When click sign in or sign up button, open modal to input users credentials
 - need dependencies: @emotion/react, @emotion/styled

+### Make an HTTP request to an auth endpoint

+Endpoint: `/api/auth/signup`

+1. Validate the user input
+2. Validate user doesn't already exist
+3. Hash the password
+4. Save user in DB
+5. Create a JWT token
+6. Send JWT to client